 Conventional investment classes such as bonds, treasury bills and other fixed securities offer safety.
 However, with rising inflation, returns on these assets are increasingly becoming unattractive, particularly to the average retail investor with a small amount of money to invest.
 Money naturally gravitates to where it multiplies the most.

 And in the prevailing economic conditions where money is multiplied the most is in unconventional assets and investment vehicles such as those provided by agro based investment portals.
-Others include cryptocurrency (bitcoin et al) and derivatives like forex and commodities and indices CFDs.
+Others include cryptocurrency (bitcoin et al) and online forex and derivative trading

 Now Let’s get to it.